-Through Cox Conserves, they aim to drive positive environmental change within the company and in the communities they serve.
+Through Cox Conserves, they aim to drive positive environmental change.
+All within the company and in the communities they serve.

-Cox Conserves’ goals are to send zero waste to landfill by 2024 and be carbon and water neutral by 2044.
+Cox Conserves’ goals are to send zero waste to landfill by 2024.
+For they want to carbon and water neutral by 2044.

 As part of their sustainability initiatives, Cox Enterprises has completed a total of 30 solar projects.

-On May 3rd, the Cox Conserves team announced the opening of four new solar farms across Georgia and Florida as part of the Southeast Solar Farm Fund.
-Cox is a major investor to this $25M project – the largest solar opening the company has completed to date – in partnership with PEC Velo.
-(Please note I am totally now interested in seeing these projects in person!
-Hint hint.
-LOL)
+On May 3rd, the Cox Conserves team announced the opening of four new solar farms across Georgia and Florida.
+All as part of the Southeast Solar Farm Fund.
+Cox is a major investor to this $25M project.
+In addition to the largest solar opening the company has completed to date.
+Combined this is in partnership with PEC Velo.

-Yet this is just one example of the company’s commitment to renewable energy and the types of sustainable technology investments that I love talking about!
+Yet this is just one example of the company’s commitment to renewable energy.
+These types of sustainable technology are always investments that I love talking about!